wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/settings.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: The Wazuh Dashboard gives you a quick view of your agents, alerts, and cluster.
+  :description: The Wazuh dashboard gives you a quick view of your agents, alerts, and cluster.
 Learn how to configure its features in this section.

 .. _wazuh_dashboard_settings: